aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Training and Saving

-Now setup loss function and parameter groups, which then triggers the Fast.ai training process.
+Now we setup loss function and parameter groups, which then triggers the Fast.ai training process.

 ```python
 def loss_func(out, targ):